 Both children who bully, and those who are bullied, frequently have low self-esteem or poor social skills.
 Building self-esteem is essential.
 At every opportunity staff should give pupils (and the whole class) positive comments and lots of compliments.
-Staff should try to always be positive and approach problems from a "What do you think we should do to help ....?" rather than an "I think you should....." perspective.
+Staff should try to always be positive and approach problems from a "What do you think we should do to help?" rather than an "I think you should....." perspective.
 Pupils should be encouraged to make their own decisions and the School has rules which are clearly displayed around the School and are regularly mentioned in assembly and class time, linking them where appropriate to the current Value.
-To encourage positive behaviour and joint responsibility in the playground and at lunch time, the pupils have also drawn up Playground and Lunchtime Rules.

 The School Council acts as a 'pupils' voice', enabling pupils to feel involved/empowered.